CrownKira/digitalace/README.md

 - Linux users need to follow the instructions on [Get Docker CE for Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and then [Install Docker Compose](https://docs.docker.com/compose/install/) separately.
 - You are good to go when you can successfully run:
 `docker-compose --version`
+3. Install ModHeader
+To test our API, we use [Google Chrome](https://www.google.com/chrome/) with the [ModHeader extension](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en).
-3. Clone this repository and navigate to it using "cd" in your command line or shell tool.
+4. Clone this repository and navigate to it using "cd" in your command line or shell tool.
-4. Run docker compose up (This will start up all containers)
+5. Run docker compose up (This will start up all containers)
-5. Point your browser to http://localhost:3000 to access the frontend
+6. Point your browser to http://localhost:3000 to access the frontend
-6. Point your browser to http://localhost:5000 to access the backend
+7. Point your browser to http://localhost:5000 to access the backend

 ## Development